semver/semver/semver.md

 1. MAJOR version when you make incompatible API changes,
 1. MINOR version when you add functionality in a backwards-compatible manner, and
-1. PATCH version when you make backwards-compatible bug fixes.
+1. PATCH version when you make backwards-compatible changes.

 Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.